rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 - Array
 - Classes

+- 1 bit of memory is like a one word of space in a paper.
+- 1 byte = 8 bits
+- 2 byte = 16 bits and so on

 | Type    | Size in memory | It stores                                                            |
 | :------ | :------------- | :------------------------------------------------------------------- |
 | boolean | 1 bit          | true or false [1 / 0]                                                |